inspec/inspec/README.md

 # InSpec: Inspect Your Infrastructure

-InSpec is an open source testing framework for examining infrastructure.
+InSpec is open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.

-InSpec includes a large number of resources that make it simple to audit, examine, and secure your infrastructure with code.

 ```ruby
 # Disallow insecure protocols by testing